Rain-X Rain Repellent Review: I Tested This Windshield Treatment for 20 Days

 Is Rain-X safe to use on all types of windshields?

 Yes, I’ve been applying it to multiple types of cars and windshields, and I’ve never had a single issue.
+Rain-X is designed to work on all standard automotive glass.

-How long does Rain-X last after application?
+How long does Rain-X last on a windshield?

 Can Rain-X cause streaking or blurry vision during rain?

 While I didn’t have such problems, it can happen due to improper application.
-That’s why it’s important that you clean the glass before application, apply a thin coat of rain-x, and then buff thoroughly to remove any residue from the glass.
+That’s why it’s important that you clean the glass before application, apply a thin coat of Rain-X, and then buff thoroughly to remove any residue from the glass.

 Does Rain-X work well in heavy rain or at low speeds?